 Read more on

-The individual nature of autistic people stands in stark contrast to the social nature of non-autistic people.
+The individual nature of autistic people stands in stark contrast to the social nature of mainstream people.

 In a group setting, just as in any other situation, autistic persons tend to take statements and people at face value and remain oblivious to any hidden agendas and underlying conflicts.